 How to Make a Wine Reduction

-For this recipe, we’re macerating strawberries in a rosé reduction that’s slightly sweetened with a touch of honey.
+For this strawberry salad recipe, we’re macerating strawberries in a rosé reduction that’s slightly sweetened with a touch of honey.
 Making a wine reduction is as simple as cooking down the wine on the stovetop.
 Don’t leave it unattended though, you’ll want to watch it to make sure the wine doesn’t boil over!

 Thickening a Wine Reduction Into a Sauce